This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 File within the Statute of Limitations

-Know What to Expect in Recovering Damages
+Know What to Expect for Compensation

-Utah caps the amount you can get for non-economic costs.[3]
 Non-economic costs cover things such as pain, emotional suffering, or loss of independence.
+The cap began at $450,000 in 2010 and increases every year to account for inflation.[3]

-Sending a Notice of Intent
+Send a Notice of Intent

 According to Utah law, the first step in filing is to send notices of intent to each defendant you’re naming in the lawsuit.
 This will notify them of legal action and the specific allegations against them.